Extending Lookup Fields with “Add new item” option

 The most challenging part was how to complete all the different requirements while working with nothing more than standard SharePoint Lookup Fields.
 To get the job done I decided to use the Field’s Description to store all the information required by the “Add new item” link.

-Configuring the "Add new item" link in the Field's Description
+Adding the “Add new item” link

 Before you start extending your Lookup Fields with “Add new item” links, you have to activate the Imtech Extended Lookup Fields Feature.
 Depending on your scenario you can activate adding the links either for a particular Site or a whole Site Collection.
 After you activated one of the two Features you can proceed to configuring your Lookup Fields.